Happy Valentine’s Day!

 Becoming a wife after Christ’s heart

-Not so long ago, a church group I am in, discussed 1 Peter 3, and in particular the part in which Peter instructs wives to submit to their husbands.
+Not so long ago, a church group I am in, discussed 1 Peter 3, and in particular, the part in which Peter instructs wives to submit to their husbands.
 The discussion was interesting, but as it went on, I realized how little I actually knew about what it meant to be a good wife from a Biblical perspective.
 I mean, my marriage has been great so far, but was I really living it the way Peter instructed?
-Because, what does it mean to be submitted to your husband?
+Because what does it mean to be submitted to your husband?
 And what about all the instructions Paul gives on how to be an obedient wife?
 Having to be quiet in church, needing a head covering, did I do those things?

 To be completely honest with you, the words obedience and submission are cringeworthy to me.
 Not because I don’t want to follow God’s lead, on the contrary, but because to me these words have a negative connotation.
-Due to various things I went through in my life, these words carry an undertone that brings back feelings of sadness, fear, and anger.
+Due to the various things I went through in my life, these words carry an undertone that brings back feelings of sadness, fear, and anger.

 These feelings are mine and have nothing to do with the Bible.
 God is love (1 John 4:8), and His commands are all based on this love (Galatians 5:14) so they are not supposed to lead to sadness, fear, and anger in the one He loves.
 Quite the opposite: they are supposed to lead to more love for Him and for all people.

-Once I realized that I knew I had some praying and researching to do.
+Once I realized that, I knew I had some praying and researching to do.
 I wanted to get to the bottom of what the Bible really teaches married women in respect to their men.
 The result was a massive document with a lot of information.
-Now, this website intentionally brings mostly longer, deep-diving articles, but this was a lot even for my standards.
+Now, this website intentionally brings mostly longer, deep-diving articles, but this was a lot even by my standards.
 So, what to do?
 Compiling it into a book and selling it?

 After prayerful consideration, I felt I wanted to give away these blessings as freely as I had received them.
 Even if it ends up in a book for easy reading purposes someday, I wanted this information to be available to all women (and men) who struggle with the same questions I did.